 If you’re looking to save time and get more done in a day, this article is for you.
 Productivity is a big deal.
 A Google search for the word yields 196,000,000 results (in 0.49 seconds, no less!).
-And getting productive, starts with getting your small business organized.
+And getting productive starts with organizing your business.

 Agree?
 You’re not alone.

-Check out these stats from smallbusiness.com, based off an Office Depot survey of 1,290 small business owners:
+Check out these stats from smallbusiness.com, based on an Office Depot survey of 1,290 small business owners:

 - 83 percent of small business owners believe having an organized office is a vital part of their business.